Engaging Muscles Massage is less than a mile south of the LBJ freeway (635) and across the street from the Dallas County Tax Office.

 To put what you read in the previous sentence into perspective, 75% of your muscles attach to your pelvis.

-Although your piriformis doesn’t directly attach to your pelvis, it’s one of three muscles that attach your spine to your femur (aka thigh).
+Although your piriformis doesn’t directly attach to your pelvis, it’s one of three muscles that attach your spine to your femur (aka your thigh).

 While this goes against popular opinion, the piriformis muscle is rarely tight.
-Instead, it’s underperforming.

 I have the skill set to know whether your muscles are tight or underperforming.
 (To see why stretching your piriformis is a waste of your time, watch the short video below.)